Screen time is involved in many battles in households up and down the country.

 Specifically, children spending a lot of time looking at screens had premature thinning of the cortex, which is the wrinkly outermost area of the brain.
 The cortex processes different types of sensory information.
 The children’s brains showed changes which would be expected at a much older age.
 The implications of these are not yet clear.

-Even as little as two hours screen time per day has been shown to lead to lower scores on thinking and language tests.
+Even as little as two hours of screen time per day has been shown to lead to lower scores on thinking and language tests.

-Although cause and effect has not been established, there’s clearly a link.
+Although cause and effect have not been established, there’s clearly a link.
 It’s possible children who have difficulty with certain mental tasks, or those who are genetically prone to the brain changes observed are those who are drawn to screen usage.

 Screen time has been linked to an increase in depression.
 Researchers discovered students who restricted social media screen time to less than 30 minutes per day were significantly less lonely and depressed after as little as three weeks.
 Interestingly, the students who limited their screen time appeared to progressively reduce their anxiety about missing out.